-The school recognises that sexual violence and sexual harassment between pupils is a serious safeguarding issue and such behaviour will not be tolerated.
-School/college behaviour management and antibullying policies will reflect the school's approach and staff and pupils
+• The school recognises that sexual violence and sexual harassment between pupils is a serious safeguarding issue and such behaviour will not be tolerated.
+School behaviour management and anti-bullying policies will reflect the school 's approach and staff and pupils will be made aware of the standard of expected behaviour and the likely responses to any incidents of sexual violence and harassment.

-- will be made aware of the standard of expected behaviour and the likely responses to any incidents of sexual violence and harassment. - The school will follow the statutory guidance Sexual violence and sexual harassment between pupils and will work with relevant agencies to safeguard and support victims, take appropriate action against alleged perpetrators and ensure a safe learning environment for all pupils. https://assets.publishing.service.gov.uk/government/uploads/system/up - https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/719902/Sexual\violence\and\sexual\haras\sment\between\children\in\schools\and\colleges.pdf - The school will take all necessary steps to put in place a planned PHSE curriculum to convey the school's policy for preventing harmful sexual behaviour and to promote respectful behaviour between pupils with regards to sexual conduct. - The school will promote an environment where victims feel empowered to raise concerns and report incidents.
+- The school will follow the statutory guidance Sexual violence and sexual harassment between pupils and will work with relevant agencies to safeguard and support victims, take appropriate action against alleged perpetrators and ensure a safe learning environment for all pupils. - https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/719902/Sexual_violence_and_sexual_haras sment_between_children_in_schools_and_colleges.pdf - The school will take all necessary steps to put in place a planned PHSE curriculum to convey the school 's policy for preventing harmful sexual behaviour and to promote respectful behaviour between pupils with regards to sexual conduct. - The school will promote an environment where victims feel empowered to raise concerns and report incidents.
 Any reports of sexual violence or harassment will be taken seriously and thoroughly investigated by the school and appropriate referrals made to the police and CSSW. - The school will ensure that staff and governors receive relevant training to help them ensure an effective response to incidents that protects individual victims and safeguards the welfare of all pupils and staff. - The school will ensure staff are able to provide appropriate support to victims and alleged perpetrators that meets their needs and continues to promote their education.